Related Topics

 2. Posing as an authority figure

-Many of us were taught as children to respect authority.
+Most of us were taught as children to respect authority.
 Scammers know this and use it to their advantage.
-That’s why many scams targeting seniors involve someone posing as an authority figure to bully the person into doing what they want.
+That’s why many scams targeting seniors involve someone posing as an authority figure to pressure the person into doing what they want.
 Some examples are below:

-• You receive a call from someone claiming to be from the Internal Revenue Service (IRS).
-They aggressively insist you owe hefty fines and threaten criminal charges if you do not comply.
+- You receive a call from someone claiming to be from the Internal Revenue Service (IRS) of the Social Security Administration (SSA).
+They aggressively insist you owe hefty taxes, fines, or other fees and threaten criminal charges if you do not comply.

 Stop and stay financially safe: The first thing you want to do is verify whether the company or agency trying to contact you is legitimate.
-You can't rely on Caller ID for this, since numbers can be spoofed to mimic familiar organizations.
-Contact the sender using phone numbers or email addresses listed on their official organization website.
+You can't rely on Caller ID for this.
+That's because phone numbers, email addresses, and even websites can be spoofed to mimic familiar organizations.
+Reach out to the organization directly using phone numbers or email addresses listed on their official organization website.
 Tell them about the communication you received and ask them to confirm that it's real.
+Keep in mind that government agencies will generally never call, email, text, or contact you on social media to ask for personal information or money.

 3. Creating a sense of urgency and/or scarcity